-Users can buy additional packages of models or build your own models using the included Property Model Development Framework.
+Users can buy additional packages of models or develop your own models using TC-Python, an SDK available for purchase with Thermo-Calc.

 A Quick and Easy Path to Calculate Properties

 The Property Model Calculator offers users a quick and easy path to calculate any ordinary property available from a Thermo-Calc calculation, for example, amount of phase, phase constitution, transition temperature, or similar.
 Furthermore, the calculator allows users to calculate additional properties using models that take the ordinary properties as input, such as coarsening rate coefficients, martensite start temperature, and yield strength.
-In addition, users can write and implement their own models utilizing the Property Model Development Framework, which is included in all Thermo-Calc installations.
+In addition, users can write and implement your own models utilizing TC-Python, an SDK available for purchase with Thermo-Calc.

 Support for Materials Design